b0bh00d/Hg-Suite/README.md

-PYHG_MICROBRANCH_ROOT | Path to the microbranch cache folder | "%temp%" under Windows; "/tmp" under UN*X variants PYHG_COMMENT_EDITOR | The executable to use for editing commit comments | "notepad" under Windows; "vi" under UN*X variants PYHG_MERGE_TOOL | The merge tool to execute when required; two file paths will be provided, source and target
+PYHG_MICROBRANCH_ROOT | Path to the microbranch cache folder | "%temp%" under Windows; "/tmp" under UN*X variants PYHG_COMMENT_EDITOR | The executable to use for editing commit comments | "notepad" under Windows; "vi" under UN*X variants PYHG_MERGE_TOOL | The merge tool to execute when required; two file paths will be provided, source and target PYHG_SNAPSHOT_AS_TIMESTAMP | Display snapshot time as a date timestamp instead of elapsed time | Snapshots are displayed with elapsed time

 In the future, I may expand persistent state settings to use the Mercurial configuration file as well, allowing settings to be placed there instead of